It seems like my family nearly lives off of sweet potatoes.

 What They Aren’t

-It’s important to realize that sweet potatoes (Ipomea batatas) aren’t related to Irish potatoes (Solanum tuberosum) or yams (Dioscorea sp).
+It’s important to realize that sweet potatoes (Ipomea batatas) aren’t related to regular potatoes (Solanum tuberosum) or yams (Dioscorea sp).

 They are a tropical plant, hardy only in zones 9 through 11, and are actually a relative of the morning glory.